ipekguler/Weather-Prediction-Web-Service/README.md

 "calculate_metrics.py" script is used to simulate new data flow.
 The script takes randomized portions of the data, treats it like incoming data and compares it to a reference dataset to calculate metrics such as prediction drift and missing data.

-On a seperate shell, activate the conda project environment and run the following prompt to get data flowing to Postgres and a pre-defined Grafana dashboard.
+On a seperate shell, go to the monitoring directory, activate the conda project environment and run the script to get data flowing to Postgres and a pre-defined Grafana dashboard.

 ```
+$ cd <repo-base-dir>/monitoring
+$ conda activate project
 $ python calculate_metrics.py
 ```

 On a browser, go to the Grafana UI at http://localhost:3030 to observe the data quality dashboard.
+The default username and password are admin.